rust-rse/reed-solomon-erasure/README.md

                                   [0, 0,  0,  0], // last 2 rows are parity shards
                                   [0, 0,  0,  0]);

+    // Construct the parity shards
     r.encode_parity(&mut master_copy, None, None);

+    // Make a copy and transform it into option shards arrangement
+    // for feeding into decode_missing
     let mut shards = shards_into_option_shards(master_copy.clone());

     // We can remove up to 2 shards, which may be data or parity shards